mvenouziou/Project_Style_Transfer/README.md

 # Project_Style_Transfer
-Implementation of Neural Style Transfer in Tensorflow
+Implementation of Neural Style Transfer in Tensorflow + experimental feature for audio style transfer.

-This app takes a 'content' image and adapts it with texture elements from a second image.
+This app takes a 'content' image and adapts it with texture elements from a second image or sound file.

 EXPERIMENTAL FEATURE: use an audio file in place of a style image.
 (This is implemented but still being tuned to produce meaningful results.)